Managing ExpressJs API Kubernetes Deployment with Flux

 Setup Azure Devops Pipeline

-Now we need to setup the Azure Devops Pipeline.
-Like mentioned before this is a similar CI/CD pipeline to the previous tutorial but with the deployment step to AKS removed.
-Flux will be handeling that going forward.
-This yaml config will be automatically generated by the Azure Pipelines web application and you'll only have to make slight motifications based on your setup.
-Take a look inside the code snippet bellow for comments.
+Now we need to set up the Azure DevOps Pipeline.
+As mentioned before, this is a similar CI/CD pipeline to the previous tutorial but with the deployment step to AKS removed.
+Flux will be handling that going forward.
+This YAML config will be automatically generated by the Azure Pipelines web application and you'll only have to make slight modifications based on your setup.
+Take a look inside the code snippet below for comments.

 trigger: